Everything you need to know about the Santa Fe Literary Festival 2022

 A Song of Ice and Fire series author George RR Martin, famed for the novels’ adaption into the HBO hit Game of Thrones and who has been a Santa Fe resident for 42 years, is one of those speaking at the festival.
 Also literary legend Colson Whitehead (The Underground Railroad), Poet Laureate Joy Harjo, and novelist Sandra Cisneros (The House on Mango Street) are all involved in this year’s line up.

 Bestselling authors including Margaret Atwood, John Grisham, Anne Hillerman, Craig Johnson, Jon Krakauer, Douglas Preston, and George RR Martin will also feature across events being held during the four days.
-You can find a full list of participating authors here.

 Whitehead will open the event with a keynote speech on Friday evening (20 May), kickstarting a long weekend of diverse and exciting programming, including stimulating lectures and engaging conversation with some of the world’s most renowned authors.